Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 A decorator uses the same ideas to solve a problem.

-The problem is not that we **cannot write extra code inside functions** but rather when many functions need the **same extra behavio**r, we start repeating the same code again and again.
+The problem is not that we **cannot write extra code inside functions** but rather when many functions need the **same extra behavior**, we start repeating the same code again and again.

 When repeated code changes, we must update it in many places so decorators allow us to **write that shared behavior once** and **apply it to many functions**.